TransparentHealth/mu2/transport/ttt-configuration.md

 Setup a new server with a public facing IP address.
 We are using Ubuntu 12.04 64-bit Server Edition.
 Specifically, we are using the AWS AMI: ami-3d4ff254.

+Open the following inbound ports on your firewall.

+    TCP Port (Service)	Source
+    22 (SSH)	        0.0.0.0/0
+    25 (SMTP)           0.0.0.0/0
+    8080 (HTTP*)        0.0.0.0/0
+    8443 (HTTPS*)       0.0.0.0/0

-Log into the server and install Tomcat7.
+After the server is setup, log into the server and install Tomcat7.
 This will also install OpenJDK.
 We assume the user you are going to use to login is "ubuntu" and this user has sudo privileges.
-This is consistent with Ubuntu's AWS EC2 instances.
+This is consistent with Canonical's Ubuntu AWS EC2 instances.
 Throughout this documement replace "your-domain.com" with your actual domain name.

     ssh -i .ec2/ttt.pem ubuntu@ttt.your-domain.com
     sudo apt-get update